 To buy Gala tickets on-line starting in mid-August, click here to sign-up for the Library’s newsletter.

-The White Plains Library Foundation applauds the following supporters: The Allstate Foundation; Argus, a Verisk Analytics Company; ArtsWestchester; Best Buy Foundation; Frog Rock Foundation; NY Presbyterian; Shinnyo-en Foundation; Skadden, Arps, Slate, Meagher & Flom LLP; Vino 100 of White Plains; Walmart Foundation, Westchester Bank and others.
+The White Plains Library Foundation applauds the following supporters: The Allstate Foundation; Argus, a Verisk Analytics Company; ArtsWestchester; Best Buy Foundation; Thomas and Agnes Carvel Foundation, Frog Rock Foundation; NY Presbyterian; Shinnyo-en Foundation; Vino 100 of White Plains; Walmart Foundation, Westchester Bank and others.

-Thanks to our partners, the Library is able to launch new programs, make capital improvements, enhance collections and respond to changing community needs.
-Join us!
-The Library is busier than ever and we’re seeking sponsors for a number of upcoming initiatives.
-Contact: Nancy Rubini, WPLF Executive Director, 914-422-1495 email@example.com
+Thanks to the Foundation’s partners, the Library is able to launch new programs, enhance collections, make capital improvements and respond to changing community needs.
+To talk with us about becoming a partner, please contact: Nancy Rubini, Executive Director, email@example.com or 914-422-1495.

 The Foundation is proud to support the monthly Poetry Slam, a popular program that’s been meeting at the Library for over 12 years!
 What’s a Poetry Slam?
 Poetry Slam is the competitive art of performance poetry.
 It emphasizes writing and performance, encouraging poets to focus on what they’re saying and how they’re saying it.
 Poems often blend personal, political, humorous and artistic content.
 Attending a Poetry Slam is an interactive experience because audience reaction (and judging) is part of the format.
 Performers aren’t shy about sharing their emotions and there are no restrictions on language.